kervinennoora/SisuCTF/README.md

 # SisuCTF - Pentesting Web Application Project - Haaga-Helia PRO4TF023-3011
 ## Project Overview

 The purpose of this project is to develop a cloud-based CTF web application that provides a secure and scalable platform for users to practice cybersecurity skills through interactive challenges and virtual labs.
+Originally a part of bigger project, but due to loosing a couple team members we merged into a one.

 ## Project Goals